 This post contains affiliate links for products that I love, use and recommend.
 If you should purchase any product through this blog, i may be compensated, but you do not pay one penny more.
 This helps to keep the blog up and running.

-It’s the French name (anything food and French is sure to be good, right?) of an edible salad green also known as corn salad or lamb’s lettuce (because it’s leaves are shaped like a lamb’s tongue).
+It’s the French name (anything food and French is sure to be good, right?) of an edible salad green also known as corn salad or lamb’s lettuce (because its leaves are shaped like a lamb’s tongue).
 It’s probably one of the most delicate of all salad greens, and unlike some other greens, such as spinach or kale, it’s always served fresh.
 It forms a loose and wavy rosette of six to eight leaves from its razor thin and tender stems.
 The stems are lemon lime in color, tender and succulent.
 The leaves are a key lime green in color, which makes for a pretty salad, especially if you combine it with darker leaved lettuces.
 It’s velvety to the touch with a melting quality.
 The flavor is memorably sweet, creamy and nutty.
 And it’s available year round.
 If you can’t find maché, a good alternative is Bibb or Boston lettuce.
+It adds a great contrast to the baby carrot salad.

 You could use different chiles in this salad, but the thai chiles are so pretty and give great heat to the vinaigrette.
 These little peppers are about an inch long and very hot.
 The green ones are not ripe, becoming red as they ripen, but you eat either one and mix them together for color.
 You can sometimes find them at the grocery store, but the Asian markets are your best bet.
 Sweet Shark likes to buy them green and let them ripen on the kitchen counter.
 Wash them and let them air dry.
 If you buy a bunch, put them in the freezer and freeze them for later use.
 They seem to last the whole year.
 Although, toward the end of the year, they seem to lose the heat.
 Otherwise, the peppers are as good as fresh.
 You can grow them successfully in the summer since they like heat and sun.
 If you can’t find them, we have substituted cayenne peppers from our garden.